Active Crowds: General model structure

 Next we investigate the (approximate) dissipation of an appropriate energy for the general formulation \eqref{eq:genform}.
 The considered energy functional is motivated by the entropies of the scaling limits considered before.
 In particular we consider

-for which the models can be formulated as gradient flows in the case $D_R=0$ with $c \in \{0,1,3\}$ chosen appropriately.
-For simplicity we set $\phi = 1$ as well as $D_T=1$ in the following in order to shorten the computations.
+for which the models can be formulated as gradient flows in the case $c=0$ (no active self-propulsion) with $b_2 \in \{0,1,3\}$ chosen appropriately.
+For simplicity we set $\phi = 1$ as well as $D_T=1$ in the following.
 As before, we interpret integrals in $\theta$ with respect to the Lebesgue measure for continuum angles and with respect to the discrete measure (sum) in case of a finite number of directions.
 We recall that the potential $V$ is given by

 In the following we provide a formal computation assuming sufficient regularity of all solutions.
 We have